Mary-Hummel/HCMV-reference-genomes/README.md

 # HCMV-reference-genomes
-These are HCMV reference genomes for alignment of bigwig files
+These are HCMV reference genomes for alignment of bigwig files associated with the superseries GSE